-2) 2.
-The Facilities Team will establish a safe perimeter around the affected area and ensure personnel do not reenter the area.

-3) The School Administrator will call "911" and the Office of Environmental Health and Safety (OEHS) (213) 241-3199 and will provide the exact location and nature of emergency.
+- 2) 2.
+The Facilities Team will establish a safe perimeter around the affected area and ensure personnel do not reenter the area. - 3) The School Administrator will call "911" and the Office of Environmental Health and Safety (OEHS) (213) 241-3199 and will provide the exact location and nature of emergency. - 4) The School Administrator will notify the CEO of the situation.

-5) The Facilities Team will turn off local fans in the area of the release, close the windows and doors and shut down the air handling systems of affected buildings.

-6) Persons who have come into direct contact with hazardous substances should have affected areas washed with soap and water.
+- 5) The Facilities Team will turn off local fans in the area of the release, close the windows and doors and shut down the air handling systems of affected buildings. - 6) Persons who have come into direct contact with hazardous substances should have affected areas washed with soap and water.
 Immediately remove and contain contaminated clothes.
 Do not use bleach or other disinfectants on potentially exposed skin.
 Individuals that have been contaminated